-From early May you can submit a draft authorisation application to us.
-We will then provide feedback about the quality of your application.
+Between 1 May and 15 June you can submit a draft authorisation application to us using our online portal.
+We will then provide feedback about the quality of your application by the end of August.
 This process is known as a readiness review.

-Submitting a draft application is voluntary.
+Submitting a draft application is voluntary but it will help you prepare for your formal application.
 Whether or not you decide to complete a draft application will not impact the decision-making on your formal application.

-The draft application will not cover all the requirements of formal authorisation.
-The information for certain tests, including ‘systems and processes’ and ‘financial sustainability’, will be similar to what is required for authorisation.
-However, for tests such as ‘fit and proper’, the information will not be as detailed.
-You will need to provide supporting information and evidence in relation to these requirements.
+The draft application will not cover all the requirements of authorisation.
+The information for certain criteria, including ‘systems and processes’ and ‘financial sustainability’, will be similar to what is required for authorisation.
+However, for criteria such as ‘fit and proper’, the information you will need to provide is not as detailed.
+You will need to provide supporting information and evidence in relation to all requirements.

 You can only submit one draft application per master trust so you should provide as much of the information and evidence required as possible.